 The 2017 Grammy Awards show was an affirmation of the healing power of music in spite of our current dark political climate.
-Dazzling performances by Beyonce, Adele, and Lady Gaga reminded us that female artists continue to energize and revolutionize the music world.
-A funky tribute to Prince by a purple robed Bruno Mars brought the celebrity crowd to their feet.
+Dazzling performances by Beyonce, Adele, and Lady Gaga reminded us female artists are continuing to energize and revolutionize the music world.
+A funky tribute to Prince by a purple-robed Bruno Mars brought the celebrity crowd to their feet.
 The show was an inspiring celebration of the cultural diversity in music, but I knew there were many talented musicians who would not be recognized this year and may never be awarded Grammy gold.

 I discovered the alternative rock band Blue October’s music last year.
 When I listened to their brilliant seventh album “Sway,” I thought they must have won a Grammy, maybe two.
 Nope.
 This band has been creating groundbreaking music for over twenty years, but their songs are so diverse, they defy categorization in just one genre.
 How about a new Grammy category for diverse voices or previously unrecognized outstanding albums?

 Digital music services like Spotify and Pandora are helping artists find a larger audience, but established musicians are probably the most powerful voice for new or alternative artists.
 If you are a musician with a blog or website, share the love for an unusual voice or a new band that might go unrecognized without your support.
 Music is for everyone and we need diverse voices.
 If you follow my blog, share your favorite album that should have won a Grammy on social media.
 We need quirky, inspiring, soulful music more than ever while we’re waiting on the world to change.